Stabilized Sparse Scaling Algorithms for Entropy Regularized Transport Problems: Analogy between Sinkhorn and Auction Algorithm

 \subsection{Stability of Dual Solutions}

-The main result of this section is \thref{thm:AuctionEpsStability}, which provides stability of dual solutions to entropy regularized optimal transport (Def.~\ref{def:EntropicOptimalTransport}) under changes of the regularization parameter $\veps$.
+The main result of this section is Theorem \ref{thm:AuctionEpsStability}, which provides stability of dual solutions to entropy regularized optimal transport (Def.~\ref{def:EntropicOptimalTransport}) under changes of the regularization parameter $\veps$.
 Its implications for $\veps$-scaling are discussed in Sect.~\ref{sec:AuctionEpsScaling}.